GIS software - Services for Research

 Libraries, for specific or lower level tasks.

-- GDAL in Taito. , Swiss army knife for spatial data manipulation.
+- GDAL in Puhti. , Swiss army knife for spatial data manipulation.

 - PDAL library for translating and manipulating point cloud data.
-PDAL in Taito.
+PDAL in Puhti.

 - GPSBabel, converting GPS data.

 Scripting, for automating analysis.
 Both R and Python have their own GIS-specific packages.
-Additionally they have packages for accessing some other GIS-software functionality, for example ArcGIS, SagaGIS or GDAL, for details see the language specific pages.
+Additionally they have packages for accessing some other GIS-software functionality, for details see the table below.

 - R, is originally specialized on general statistical analysis of data, but it has also a lot of packages for spatial analysis and statistics.
-R spatial in Taito.
+R spatial in Puhti.

 - Python, a general use programming language, which is widely used also for GIS purposes.
-GeoPython and GeoConda in Taito.
+Geoconda in Puhti.

 GIS-software for parallel computing

-If the intention is to do parallel spatial analysis, then it is well worth choosing your tools right.
-Only very few GIS software packages support parallel computing out-of-the box (meaning that using the software normally will make use of available computation cores).
-From the available software in Taito, the following ones have some kind of support for parallel computing: TauDEM, SagaGIS, R, Python, GRASS GIS and LasTools, the details are given on each software's own page.
+If the intention is to do analyze big amounts of data, the best option for speeding things up is to use parallel computing, and then it is well worth choosing your tools right.
+Only some GIS software packages support parallel computing out-of-the box (meaning that the software use only one core for computations).
+From the available software in Puhti, the following ones have some kind of support for parallel computing: R, Python, FORCE, LasTools, OpenDroneMap, OrfeoToolBox, SagaGIS, SNAP and WhiteboxTools, the details are given on each software's own page.

 Most server kind of software support parallel computing, including GeoServer and PostGIS.
 These can be set up to cPouta.